 Overtraining occurs when the load or intensity of running surpasses your body’s ability to recover.
 You may notice general fatigue, poor workout or race results, changes in appetite, getting more colds than usual, or feeling crabby and irritable.
 But don’t worry!
 Overtraining can be turned around with a reset and being more cautious in the future.
 So what does that caution look like?

 Some weeks can get away from you.
 The weather is great, workouts are rolling, friends invite you to add on to your already-long run, and then later, you’re crashing.
 Have a plan for your training each week and stick to it so you don’t add on mileage or intensity in an unstructured way.
-By keeping a detailed running log you can easily glance at the weeks behind you and see if you’re in need of some rest days.
+By keeping a detailed running log (or use the ASICS Runkeeper app to take care of it for you) you can easily glance at the weeks behind you and see if you’re in need of some rest days.

 Many runners note how they’re feeling after each easy run or workout so that if a negative trend arises, they can adjust.
 This is why if you have a coach, they’ll be checking in to see how you feel after a given workout.
 They’re ready to back off and adjust, but only if you’re honest.